-Once the IUU list was gathered, we analysed the vessels' beneficial owners and tried to gather information about their ultimate owners and shareholders at the time of the reported offenses.
-This was done mainly by using the S&P Lloyd's Global IHS Markit dataset, the most important source of fishing vessel information in the world.172 This provides information on beneficial owners, registered owners, IMO numbers and other data about vessels.
+Once the IUU list was gathered, we analysed the vessels' legal owners and tried to gather information about their beneficial owners i.e. the natural person(s) who directly or indicrectly control the company or receive economic benefits from it at the time of the reported offenses.
+This was done mainly by using the S&P Lloyd's Global IHS Markit dataset, the most important source of fishing vessel information in the world.
+This provides some information on legal owners, beneficial owners, IMO numbers and other data about vessels.